avenix/Interactex/README.md

 Interactex
 ==========

-Interactex is an environment to create smart textile applications that interact with a smartphone.
+Interactex is a rapid prototyping environment to create smart textile applications that interact with a smartphone.

 # Overview